Sept. 3, 2025 - Freedomain Radio - Stefan Molyneux

 Can you give us even a rough idea?

-We're in that hyper-bitcoinized world.
+We're in that hyper-Bitcoinized world.

-There's no state maybe at this point, peaceful parenting's done its thing.
+There's no state maybe at this point.

 How are those things going to be organized?

-Could you possibly do them voluntarily, Steph?
+Could you possibly do them voluntarily stuff?

 Well, the first thing that I would say is anybody who thinks that the state is necessary to resolve disputes has never tried to resolve disputes using the state apparatus.